HousometerProperty report · 2 Jul 2026

 Crime & safety

 Police recorded 1,180 crimes within about 400 m of the door over the last 24 months — roughly 49 a month, which reads as a busier patch.
-Violence and sexual offences leads the mix at 29%, followed by anti-social behaviour — much the same pattern as most urban areas.
+Violence and sexual offences leads the mix at 29%, followed by anti-social behaviour — the usual leader in most urban areas.
 The direction of travel is encouraging: incidents are down about 6% versus the earlier part of the period.
-On the roads, 48 collisions were recorded nearby over 5 years, 7 involving death or serious injury.
+On the roads, 48 collisions were recorded nearby over 5 years, 7 involving death or serious injury (the "KSI" measure).

 Recorded crimes